 If you are travelling by van or bus direct from Hanoi, most of these stop at a place for lunch on the way (and dinner on the return trip).
 The person serving us didn't speak English and no-one explained to us the process for correctly ordering a meal.
 We ordered and paid, then the lady pointed over to the big windows where I wrongly assumed I was to wait.
 I couldn't see anything happening, people seemed to be getting their orders and so we went to sit and wait.
 Nothing came.
 After waiting quite some time our new Vietnamese-French friend helped us understand the process.
 When we had ordered, we were given a ticket.
 What was lost in translation was the importance of that ticket.
 It needed to be handed to the ladies at the window where we were waiting.

 Make sure you get fed.
 When you order, hand over that ticket to the lady at the window and you'll receive food.
 Make our mistake and you might just miss out!

 I'm sure there is a bunch of stuff I'm missing about Sapa.
 I'll update this as I remember things to add.

 I hope this makes you want to visit the wonderful town of Sapa.
-Even more, I hope this makes you want to check out the Sapa Village Guide I'm putting together in the coming days!
+Even more, I hope this makes you want to check out the Sapa Village Guide!

 What do you think about our Sapa Town Family Holiday Recommendations?
 Would you like to visit?
 Let me know if I've missed anything (or if there's something you'd like to know).